22 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Schitt's Creek - Dan Levy As David Rose

-I feel like everyone has heard about this show one way or another in the last few years.
-Schitt's Creek ended up becoming extremely popular in 2020, even going on to sweep the comedic awards at the 2020 Primetime Emmy's for its final season.
+Of course I had to put Schitt’s Creek on here.
+Schitt's Creek ended up becoming extremely popular in 2020, even going on to sweep the comedic awards at the 2020 Primetime Emmys for its final season.
 One of the stars of the show - as well as one of the creators - was Dan Levy, who played David Rose, the pansexual son of Moira and Johnny.
 And in my opinion, David Rose was one of the funniest characters that Schitt's Creek had, and I am going to miss him terribly now that the show is over.

-Dan Levy, who is gay, recently did an interview with Entertainment Weekly about David's pansexuality, and how its impact affected Schitt's Creek as a whole.
+Dan Levy, who is gay, did an interview with Entertainment Weekly in 2022 about David's pansexuality, and how it affected Schitt's Creek as a whole.

 When you break down a character, certain things just appear.
 And there’s something exciting about exploring things that haven’t necessarily been represented on television before.
 But I knew we never wanted it to be a “teachable moment.”
 We made a conscious choice that his sexuality would never be in danger—that the town was going to be completely accepting of everybody.
 I wanted to show a projection of our own world that was kinder, show how much people can grow and the capacity with which people can love when they are not fearing for their lives.
 We never really tackle politics on the show, but in a way, that was the political stand I took.